wkam3/Identifying-Obstruction-in-Power-Lines/index.md

 ## Results

-## Conclusion
-Our findings underscore the importance of tailoring the modeling approach to the specific needs of the task at hand.
-In the context of electrical asset management, the ability to reliably detect obstructions proved more valuable than a more comprehensive but potentially less accurate multi-class detection system.

 **Model Performance Comparison table**

 **Obstruction-Only Model**
-The obstruction-only model emerged as our best-performing approach.
-By focusing exclusively on detecting obstructions, this model demonstrated superior performance in identifying potential hazards.
+The obstruction-only model performed quite well by focusing exclusively on detecting obstructions, this model demonstrated superior performance in identifying potential hazards.
+This model observed an mAP50 of .77.

 **Multi-Class Model (Poles, Wires, Obstructions)**
-Our multi-class model, trained to simultaneously detect poles, wires, and obstructions, showed lower performance compared to the obstruction-only model.
-While this approach provided a comprehensive view of the electrical infrastructure, it struggled with the complexity of distinguishing between multiple classes in often-cluttered environments.
+Our multi-class model, trained to simultaneously detect poles, wires, and obstructions, showed lower performance compared to the obstruction-only model, which struggled with the complexity of distinguishing between multiple classes.
+This model observed an mAP50 of .521.

 **Independent Models for Each Class**
-Our approach using separate models for poles, wires, and obstructions, followed by NMS, yielded results that fell between the other two approaches.
-This method showed improvements over the multi-class model but still fell short of the obstruction-only model's performance.
+Our approach using separate models for poles, wires, and obstructions, followed by NMS, yielded **the best results**.
+This model observed an mAP50 of .77.
+This method performed the best in detecting obstructions as it has the same metrics as the obstruction-only model but also performed the best visually, removing double bounding boxes and labeling poles and wires as well.

+## Conclusion
+We found that utilizing independent models with non-max suppression yielded the best results.
+Our findings underscore the importance of tailoring the modeling approach to the specific needs of the task at hand.
+In the context of electrical asset management, the ability to reliably detect obstructions proved more valuable than a more comprehensive but potentially less accurate multi-class detection system.
+The use of such Computer vision models may prove helpful in proactively preventing wildfires and working to improve the safety and well-being of residents.